10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Software_Developer_Guide.md

 This document describes how one can get access to Jenkins and add their project in Jenkins for CI/CD.
 The Jenkins server is currently hosted at [https://dash.cloud-v.co](https://dash.cloud-v.co)

 All the compute instances in Jenkins have restrictions regarding which jobs will run on the compute instance.
 The administrator has to allow you for using specific instance.
-Be sure to contact administrator and tell them which instance you want to use
+Be sure to contact administrator and tell them which instance you want to use.

 There are currently two ways to integrate projects with Jenkins on Cloud-V.